 Preparing for Your Asthma Check-up

 If your asthma is not in good control, schedule a visit with your doctor.
-Signs that may mean your asthma is not in control are if:
+Your asthma may not be in control if:

 - You take your rescue/quick relief inhaler (i.e. albuterol, Xopenex®) twice a week for two weeks or more (unless you have exercise-induced asthma).